HaneeshYadav/first-repo/README.md

 cd <path where you would like the clone to create a directory>

 $ git clone https://github.com/username/projectname.git
+## setting username and email
 3. setting user naame and email
   $ git config --global user.name "Your Name"

  $ git config --global user.email mail@example.com
+# create a repository in github
 5. create a repository in github
   1. inorder to create head + icon on above of github interface and click it.
   2. next select new repository.
   3. and make required changes.
+# stage and commit
 5.stage and commit:
   After making changes to your source code, you should stage those changes with Git before you can commit them.